telliott99/Swift-write-ups/Closures.md

 { (s: String) -> (String) in return "\(s)u" }
 ```

-The **in** keyword separates two elemens:  the signature (input and output parameters), and the statements that prescribe what is to be done.
+The **in** keyword separates two elements:  the signature (input and output parameters), and the statements that prescribe what is to be done.

 Input and output parameters are separated by `->`.